November 6–10, 2015

 ACS Headquarters | Chicago, IL

-The American College of Surgeons (ACS) Surgical Research Committee is pleased to announce the 12th offering of the Clinical Trials Methods Course, November 6–10, 2015, in Chicago, IL.
+The American College of Surgeons (ACS) Surgical Research Committee held the 12th offering of the Clinical Trials Methods Course, November 6–10, 2015, in Chicago, IL.

 Course Description and Objectives